box/box-developer-changelog/content/2023/07-12-sign-request-status.md

 [Sign Request status][1] parameter now has two additional values:

-* `finalizing` to reflect the state when all signers have signed the request, but the signing log has not been generated yet.
+* `finalizing` to reflect the state when all signers have signed the request, but the final document with signatures and the signing log has not been generated yet.
-* `error_finalizing` to reflect the state when the `finalizing` state did not complete successfully.
+* `error_finalizing` to reflect the state when the `finalizing` phase did not complete successfully.

 <!-- more -->